-This conjunction test can be done very efficiently on a x86 based CPU.
-Note, that this is a conservative estimate of bricks visibility.
-It is possible that due to the chosen encoding we consider a brick visible although all contained values are classified as transparent.
-However, if we look at figure 5 and set the region of interest to 150, we can see that the quantized binary histogram would report the bricks correctly if pre-classification is performed.
+This conjunction test can be done very efficiently on an x86 based CPU.
+Note, that this is a conservative estimate of a brick's visibility.
+It is possible that due to the chosen encoding we consider a brick as visible although all contained values are classified as transparent.
+However, if we look at Figure 4, we can see that the quantized binary histogram would report the bricks correctly if preclassification is performed.
 This is due to the fact, that the quantized binary histogram is more sensitive for largely varying data values.
 This property can be efficiently exploited if the binary histogram encodes a segmentation information volume.
 In such a volume, segmented objects are encoded by labels.
-These labels can differ largely and interpolation is not applicable, so only pre-classification can be performed.
+These labels can differ largely and interpolation is not applicable.
+Only pre-classification can be performed in this case